machingclee/machingclee.github.io/static/media/449-test-cases.fcb424d6.md

 ##### testcontainers.reuse.enable=true

-Technically this is an hard-requirement for docker to ***prevent*** accidental container accumulation.
-Without this docker will ignore the `withReuse(true)` in our `TestContainerConfiguration`.
+- Technically this is an hard-requirement for docker to ***prevent*** accidental container accumulation.
+- Without this docker will ignore the `withReuse(true)` in our `TestContainerConfiguration`.

 ##### docker.client.strategyy=org.testcontainers.dockerclient.UnixSocketClientProviderStrategy
 ###### Problem

-Testcontainers needs to communicate with Docker, but there are multiple ways to do this:
+Testcontainers needs to communicate with Docker, but there are multiple ways:
 - Unix socket (macOS/Linux): docker.sock
 - Named pipes (Windows)
 - TCP connection (remote Docker)
 - Docker Desktop on macOS with specific socket locations
 ###### Solution
-`docker.client.strategy` tells Testcontainers which method to use.
+- `docker.client.strategy` tells Testcontainers which method to use.

-Setting `docker.client.strategy` as above forces Testcontainers to use the Unix socket strategy, which:
+- Setting `docker.client.strategy` as above forces Testcontainers to use the Unix socket strategy, which:

   - Connects directly to docker.sock (or Docker Desktop's socket)
   - Most reliable on macOS with Docker Desktop
   - Avoids auto-detection issues that can cause delays or failures

-Without this setting, Testcontainers tries multiple strategies in order, which can:
+- Without this setting, Testcontainers tries multiple strategies in order, which can:

   - Add 5-10 seconds of delay on startup
   - Fail if auto-detection picks the wrong strategy

-Other Common Strategies:
+- Other Common Strategies:

   - `UnixSocketClientProviderStrategy` - Unix socket (macOS/Linux)
   - `DockerMachineClientProviderStrategy` - Docker Machine (legacy)
   - `EnvironmentAndSystemPropertyClientProviderStrategy` - Use `DOCKER_HOST` env var
   - `NpipeSocketClientProviderStrategy` - Named pipes (Windows)

-It speeds up test startup and ensures reliable Docker connection by skipping auto-detection.
+**Conclusion.** It speeds up test startup and ensures reliable Docker connection by skipping auto-detection.